Gynaecology

 1 week

-Why do people have this treatment?
+Why do people have vaginal tightening surgery?

-For these reasons, vaginoplasty is particularly popular among women who have given birth.
+Vaginal tightening can help to enhance sensitivity, restore sexual pleasure and improve or resolve stress incontinence.
+The procedure also repairs any trauma caused by childbirth.
+Understandably, vaginoplasty is especially popular among women who have given birth.
 The ultimate goal of the procedure is to restore the vagina to its pre-childbirth state.

-But the procedure is also carried out to help women who require vaginal reconstruction following treatment for cancer and other conditions.
-This may include radiotherapy or excision of the vagina.
-Vaginoplasty also helps to correct abnormalities which have been present from birth which have affected the development of the vagina.
+London vaginal tightening surgery can also help women who are experiencing minor urinary incontinence caused by the ageing process or to help women who require vaginal reconstruction following treatment for cancer and other conditions.
+Vaginoplasty may also correct abnormalities which have been present from birth which have affected the development of the vagina.

 Who is suitable?